UCSF ER Relatively ‘Quiet’, Flattening the Curve is Working in SF, For Now

 “If you are having severe symptoms of any kind you should come in and get evaluated.
 Severe symptoms means: any difficulty breathing, any inability to catch your breath or feeling ‘winded’ after small exertions.
 Any painful breathing is certainly a reason to go see your healthcare provider immediately.”

 Medical professionals across the bay area have been on high alert for weeks, waiting for a surge in new cases.
-Although common medical supplies like masks, gowns, and faceshields are low, they are holding.
-We are not out of the woods by a long shot, but for the time being we have avoided a surge in new cases and Covid-19 related fatalities.
-Please continue to shelter in place, we still have a long way to go.
+Although common medical supplies like masks, gowns, and faceshields are low, they are holding, and so far, the infecting curve is low, and holding.